 First day, he was able to cut 8 huge trees.
 The second day 7, Third day 6 and the performance went down daily and on the 8th day he was unable to cut even a single tree.
 The owner of the timber camp asked the young man "How come your performance is coming down & down everyday"".
 The Young man said "Sir, I have been working for the same length of time with the same zeal and enthusiasm and with the same axe you gave me.
 But I don't know why my performance is going down every day.
-The owner asked him" Young man have you taken sometime of your schedule to sharpen your axe.
+Bose asked him, "Young man have you taken sometime of your schedule to sharpen your axe".
 The young man said "No Sir, I was too busy."

 The owner looked at the eyes of the young man and told "Young man, please understand, it is not important to work harder, it is very important to work sharper.

-So working to sharpen your ability at all levels is the secret of success.
-So let us analyze the tools which can helps us to work sharper.
+So working sharper is the secret of success.
+So let us analyze the tools which can help us to work sharper.

-"All things are done twice in this world.
-First it happens in our mind and second it happens in the physical world.
-Whatever you want to become, picture it in your mind vividly and the subconscious mind will bring it to your experience, provided you follow certain winning formulae.
+"All things are done twice in this world: once in our mind and secondly in the physical world.
+Whatever you want to become, picturize it in your mind and the subconscious mind will make you happen, provided you follow certain winning formulae.
 Let us list out some of the winning formulae.

-Time: Time is something which has been given to us in equal amount.
-Irrespective of cast, creed, gender, age, country etc., everyone gets equal amount of time i.e; 24 hours.
+given to us in equal amount.
+Irrespective of cast, creed, gender, age, country etc., everyone gets equal amount of time i.e. 24 hours.
 Once you have lost it, you cannot get it back.
 The person who wins is the person who properly utilizes his time.
 So winning formulae no.1 is Time Management.

-Communication & Speaking Skills: It is always very important to convey your thoughts and messages properly to the people you are dealing with.
+Communication & speaking skills: It is always very important to convey your thoughts and messages properly to the people you are dealing with.
 This is possible only through improving your communication and speaking skills.
 Speaking skills gives you a lot of courage and confidence and earns respect and admiration from the society.
-Remember,

-"Poets are born; Orators are made."
-So winning formula 2 is Mastering communication & speaking skills.
+Remember, Poets are born; Orators are made," .
+So winning formula 2 is mastering communication & speaking skills.